AlexxNB/tinro/README.md

 ## Redirects

-You can redrect browser on any path using `redirect` property:
+You can redirect browser on any path using `redirect` property:

 ```html
 <!-- Exact redirect-->